nsidc/polarstereo-reformat/README.md

 ## Installation

-It is reccomended to install the requirements for the included scripts with `conda`:
+It is recommended to install the requirements for the included scripts with `conda`:

 ```
 $ conda env create -f environment.yml